-Benefits for the NEOs under the OS Agreements are based on their salary grade.
+Benefits for the NEOs under the OS Agreements are based on their executive career level (i.e., Senior Vice President, Executive Vice President, etc.).

 CIC AGREEMENTS AND PROVISIONS.
 The CIC Agreements contain provisions that provide for payments in the event of a change-in-control.
 The change-in-control provisions ("CIC Provisions") function in a manner similar to the severance provisions in the OS Agreements, except that NEOs become entitled to benefits under the CIC Provisions only in the event of a double trigger consisting of a change-in-control and qualifying termination of employment during the two-year period following the change-in-control.
 As part of the CIC Provisions, a portion of the severance payments to a terminated NEO is consideration for the NEO entering into a "non-compete" agreement.